 First panel: The Value of Nature

-Moderated by Juanli Carrión, this panel discussion with Rob Carter, John Robert McNeill and Pablo Vargas will focus on the ECO-nomic reasons and consequences of the first circumnavigation around the world.
+Moderated by Diana Ayton-Shenker, this panel discussion with Rob Carter, John Robert McNeill, Pablo Vargas and Blanca de la Torre will focus on the ECO-nomic reasons and consequences of the first circumnavigation around the world.
 500 years ago nutmeg and clove changed our view of the world forever.
 In modern history wheat, rice, corn or sugar has lead to similar if not bigger changes, and today more than food or spices are minerals, real state, gas and oil what defines the value of nature.

 Rob Carter creates multidisciplinary artworks concerning the history of human interaction with the planet’s ecosystems.
 Installation, video and photographic works focus on historical developments in plant sciences, monetization of the natural world and our dependence on various fated plant species.
 Carter received his BFA from Oxford University and an MFA in Studio Art from Hunter College in New York.
 He has shown his work internationally, with exhibitions in San Francisco, Philadelphia, Chicago, New York City, Madrid, Rome, Metz, and Hiroshima among others, and has been awarded residencies and fellowships in several institutions in the United States.

 John Robert McNeill is an American environmental historian, author, and professor at Georgetown University.
 He is best known for pioneering the study of environmental history.
 In 2000 he published Something New Under the Sun: An Environmental History of the Twentieth-Century World, which argues that human activity during the 20th century led to environmental damage on an unprecedented scale.